Build OpenCV (including Python) with CUDA on Windows

 - Optional - To use the DNN CUDA backend:

-- Register and download the latest version of cuDNN for the version of CUDA you have installed by clicking on Local Installer for Windows (Zip).
+- Register and download the latest version of cuDNN for the version of CUDA you have installed by selecting the Tarball.

 - Extract and copy the bin, include and lib directories to your CUDA installation.